19hours/sg-statutes/Acts/Stamp Duties Act.md

 [Act 30 of 2014 wef 01/01/2015]

-(1AA) Subsection (1) does not apply to an instrument that is executed for the purpose of or in connection with the transfer, conveyance or assignment of any equity interest in an entity that is chargeable with any duty under section 23.
+(1AA) Subsection (1) does not apply to an instrument that is executed for the purpose of or in connection with the transfer, conveyance or assignment of any equity interest in an entity that is chargeable with any duty under section 23, except where it is executed for the purposes of or in connection with a matter in subsection (1)(c).

 [Act 13 of 2017 wef 11/03/2017]

+[Act 37 of 2018 wef 04/10/2018]

 (1A) If it is shown to the satisfaction of the Commissioner that the prescribed conditions have been fulfilled, then ad valorem stamp duty under Articles 3(a), (b), (ba), (bb) and (c) and 9(c) in the First Schedule shall not be chargeable on any instrument executed on or after 19th February 2011 for the purposes of or in connection with the conversion of a private company to a limited liability partnership under section 21 of the Limited Liability Partnerships Act (Cap.
 163A).